Chaoyang Liaoning, China Travel Guide

 Photography is generally permitted in public areas and most tourist sites.
 Respect all signs that are displayed.

-Dress modestly, covering shoulders and knees when visiting temples and other religious sites.
+Dress modestly, ensuring shoulders and knees are covered when at temples and other religious sites.
 Remove hats inside temples.

-An open mind and a willingness to learn about local customs will greatly enrich your travel experience in Chaoyang.
+An open mind and a willingness to understand local customs will greatly enrich your travel experience in Chaoyang.

-Accessibility infrastructure for travelers with mobility needs is still developing in Chaoyang.
+Accessibility infrastructure for travelers with mobility necessities is still developing in Chaoyang.

 Accessibility infrastructure in Chaoyang is generally limited, similar to many secondary cities in China.
 Sidewalks may be uneven, plus ramps are not consistently available.